 A consortium covering a wide range of perspectives

-The programme builds on the well-established research and teaching expertise at SLU’s Division of Environmental Communication, and on SWEDESD’s international work on education for sustainable development.
+The programme builds on the well-established research and teaching expertise at SLU’s Division of Environmental Communication, and on SWEDESD’s international work on transformative learning and education for sustainable development.

-Programme directors are Anke Fischer, professor in Environmental Communication at SLU and Eva Friman, director of SWEDESD.
+Programme directors are Anke Fischer, professor in Environmental Communication at SLU and Eva Friman, adjunct professor and researcher at SWEDESD.

-The programme is hosted by SLU and involves academics at SLU, Uppsala University, Lund University, University of Borås, the University of the Sunshine Coast in Australia, Charles University Prague, and the University of Texas at Austin.
+SLU is the programme is host and lead, while Swedesd at Uppsala University is co-lead.
+Partners also involves Lund University, University of Borås, the University of the Sunshine Coast in Australia, Charles University Prague, and the University of Texas at Austin.
 Importantly, the consortium also includes 28 societal partners, covering a wide range of environmental and sustainability concerns and perspectives – from climate action to nature conservation, hunting and agriculture, and from the local to the national and international level.